Acute inpatient care, delivered with compassion.

 Lindner Center of HOPE has a lodge-like feel and is located in a serene and wooded setting.
 The environment is therapeutic and offers structure with 24-hour nursing care.
 Each patient has a private room and bathroom with a shower, access to activity spaces, a restaurant-style dining room, a gym and fitness area, a faith center, and a number of outdoor green spaces.

-Lindner Center of HOPE’s commitment to excellence in patient care is measured through outcomes, measuring patient improvement and satisfaction.
-Average improvement each quarter for patients receiving hospital services has maintained highly clinically significant scores.
-This coupled with satisfaction scores, exemplifies the positive impact the Center intended to make for those suffering with debilitating mental illness.
+Lindner Center of HOPE’s commitment to excellence in patient care is measured through outcomes defined by patient improvement and satisfaction.
+Average inpatient improvement each quarter consistently earns highly clinically significant scores.
+This, coupled with satisfaction scores, exemplifies the positive impact the Center’s founders intended to make for those suffering with debilitating mental illness.

 Spiritual Care is an important part of caring for the whole person.
 At Lindner Center of HOPE, spiritual care is provided by trained interfaith chaplains and volunteers.
 Our mission is to assure that the religious, spiritual, and cultural beliefs and practices of patients and families are respected, and to assist patients who value spirituality and faith in using these as part of their recovery.

 Recreational Therapy is a daily part of inpatient and residential care at Lindner Center of HOPE.
 Recreation therapy groups and activities focus on leisure skill development, coping skills, relaxation, stress management and more.
 These skills enhance independent functioning and improve quality of life.